viraj124/AAVE-Pool-Together/README.md

 ## Note
 Currently we are on Kovan testnet and support only Dai Pool, so you need to have (Compund Dai)[https://kovan.etherscan.io/address/0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa] with you

+## Important
+Please note that there were issue combining bith protocols while forking mainnet that we discussed with Pool Together Team so for Simplicity we have Mocked Aave Features that we required

 ## Steps to run the App
 Clone the repo
 Run npm install inside frontend & ethereum